 Statutes are published by the Irish official publisher, Government Publications, under the title Acts of the Oireachtas.
 IALS Library has the bound Acts of the Oireachtas from 1922 onwards, with indexes, plus individual unbound acts.

 There is also an annotated set of acts, Irish Current Law Statutes Annotated (Dublin: Round Hall Press, 1984 - ).
 It contains statutes as enacted, along with commentary and legislative history and a citator listing amendments.
-IALS Library has it from 1984 to 1997, then from 2005 onwards.
+IALS Library has it from 1984 to 1997, and from 2005 to 2011.

 For the period 1801 to 1921, see: